 A: There are four ways you can vote your shares if you are a registered Shareholder.
-You may vote in person at the meeting or in advance of the meeting by telephone or on the internet or you may sign the enclosed form of proxy appointing the named persons or some other person you choose, who need not be a Shareholder, to represent you as proxyholder and vote your shares at the meeting.
+You may vote in person at the Meeting or in advance of the Meeting by telephone or on the internet or you may sign the enclosed form of proxy (the "Form of Proxy") appointing the named persons or some other person you choose, who need not be a Shareholder, to represent you as proxyholder and vote your shares at the Meeting.